 Some of the best methods of gather data are as follows:

 Google Analytics is an integrated tool that offers numerical data about your website’s overall performance, reports on visitor activities, engagement, traffic inflow sources, content performance, and eCommerce sales.

 Customer surveys reveal information about the actual psychological thinking of customers – what convinced them to buy a product, what drew them away from the site, and so forth.
-It’s one of the best ways to learning strategies for effective site optimization.
+It’s one of the best ways to learn strategies for effective site optimization.

 Usability testing is a smart way to evaluate the ease of using a website from a customer’s point of view, their engagement rate on a particular page, stumble spots, and similar fall-off.
 It’s a powerful weapon that only aids in crafting a better user experience but increasing conversions.

 Interviews provide deep insights about your site, respective pages, and target audience.
 They’re more about gathering qualitative data than quantitative data.
 Interviews can effectively lead to drafting campaign-changing test hypotheses.